 The objective of this project is to develop topical white papers on issues of interest to the TRB Forum on Preparing for Automated Vehicles and Shared Mobility that (1) describe the issue and possible implications for public policy, (2) summarize completed and ongoing research and deployment efforts (domestic and international), (3) provide links to key information resources, (4) identify remaining knowledge gaps, and (5) present research problem statements that are suitable for large research programs.
 As appropriate, these problem statements should identify innovative approaches to carrying out the research and opportunities for partnering with the private sector as well as other countries.
 Each paper is expected to be roughly 15-20 pages in length.

 The white papers are available on the TRB Forum website and at the links below.
-Work is underway to develop a crosswalk analysis paper that summarizes the major themes common to the papers.

 Impacts and Opportunities around Land Use and Automated Vehicles and Shared Mobility

 This paper examines the role that land use plays in AVs supporting a transportation future with more smart mobility innovations, including pricing of right-of-way and conversations around affordable housing.

 Increasingly, AV tests and new equipment are being used on U.S. public roadways.
 Recognizing this, state and local departments of transportation (DOTs) are interested in understanding what changes must (or should) be made to planning practice, including Long Range Transportation Plan updates, specific modal plans, and other planning documentation.

 Impacts of Automated Vehicles and Shared Mobility on Transit and Partnership Opportunities

 The shared mobility landscape is changing, and AVs have a strong potential be a motivator in solving existing transportation issues like first/last mile connections (including rural), gaps in service, and provision of better solutions for all individuals.